kingdonb/taking-bartholo/README.md

 ```
 make version-set TAG=0.1.1-dev
 make chart-ver-set SEMVER=0.2.1
-# (commit the resulting changes and PR/merge them or push to main)
+# (Stop: commit the resulting changes and PR/merge them, or push to main)

 make release    # this pushes both tags!
-#^– be sure that Docker Build from main is finished before this point,
+# ^– be sure that Docker Build from main is finished
-# (or your automated deployment is likely to fail with ImagePullBackOff!)
+#   (or the automated deployment you have downstream is likely to fail
+#     with ImagePullBackOff!)
 ```

 Taking into account the meaning of `MAJOR` and `MINOR` for communicating